 For each preliminary or round-robin match, shots for and shots against are recorded.
-The shot differential of each match is capped at a maximum 15 shots by deducting sufficient "shots for" from the winning team where the shot differential exceeds 15 shots.1
+The shot differential of each match is capped at a maximum 15 shots by deducting sufficient "shots for" from the winning team where the shot differential exceeds 15 shots.
+A shot differential cap will not be applied to any set match play.